 ThinkGive isn't about the gifts; it's about the journey taken while giving.
-Students empathize with other perspectives, explore their own capacity for affecting change, and consider what kind of person they want to be.
-The ThinkGive Three provides a framework for students to use when taking action.
+Students explore their own capacity for change, connect with others unlike themselves, learn about compassion and empathy, and consider what kind of person they want to be.

+The ThinkGive Three provides as a framework students can use when taking action around each prompt.
 Be sure to reinforce these as you go!

 TRUE.
-Be your authentic self in your actions and words.
+Be authentic.
+Make your actions thoughtful and true to you.